-- Driver fatigue: Many trucking companies pay by the mile or the load, so 18-wheeler drivers in particular have incentive to cover their routes quickly.
-While federal law establishes mandatory rest breaks for truck drivers, many attempt to circumvent the law by driving beyond their designated road time.
+- Driver fatigue: Many trucking companies pay by the mile or the load, so 18-wheeler drivers in particular have the incentive to cover their routes quickly.
+While federal law establishes mandatory rest breaks for truck drivers, many attempts to circumvent the law by driving beyond their designated road time.

 - Poor driver training: Commercial vehicle companies have a duty to properly train their drivers for safe truck handling.
 When they don’t, catastrophic accidents can occur, and the trucking company can be held liable.

 - Poor truck maintenance: Truck owners must keep their vehicles in top condition before hitting the road.
 However, because of the cost and labor it takes to maintain trucks (time that could have been spent making deliveries), many skip this incredibly important safety protocol.